Upper Grand Canyon Amazon (Puchka section)

 Google Maps (Chagual)

-The Central Grand Canyon Amazon section is mostly class II-III but with some tougher rapids toward the end, including a long IV at the end.
+The Central Grand Canyon Amazon section is mostly class II-III but with one tougher rapid (a long IV) at the end.
 Anyone comfortable rowing/paddling the Grand Canyon Colorado or Salmon should be comfortable on this section.
 The long IV is Samosierra (aka Bombón), a rapid first described by the CanoAndes crew in 1980 and approximately a 9 or 10 on the GC scale.
 This Central Grand Canyon Amazon section features spectacular scenery, passing through arid desert-like canyon with sparse vegetation and numerous cacti, as well as many vertical walls rising directly from the riverbed.
 One of the most incredible spots along the river is the Muro Poso, a huge Zion-like wall with 400+ m waterfall coming almost directly down into the river.
 Other side excursions can be taken to pre-Incan tombs, up mountainsides, and into side canyons with incredible grottos (Llanten), dry mud-flows, waterfalls, and narrows.
 There are several pueblos along the way, including Calemar, which has the preserved casa of famed author Ciro Alegria.
 These pueblos allow for a good amount of cultural interactions with the local residents.

 See slideshows of this section on various trips: